 - Watch A Climate of Change: Sea Level Rise to learn more about how you can start the conversation in your community.

-- Visit the information site for Governor’s Office of Policy Innovation and the Future to see a visualization of the path forward from 2020 to 2100.
+- Visit the information site for Governor’s Office of Policy Innovation and the Future to learn more about our state’s climate work.

 - Check out the following testimony about the importance of providing funding to address Sea Level Rise:

 - Learn more about the Cost of Doing Nothing and the potential financial implications to our state.

 - Read the recommendations set forth in the Maine Climate Council’s climate action plan, Maine Won’t Wait.

 - Check out the first in our three-part Economic Impact Study, The Cost of Sea Level Rise – Vinalhaven Edition, an interactive story map that walks through the challenges faced by an island community.
 Story Maps of Stonington and Scarborough coming soon.

 - Check out the section on sea level rise vulnerability in our Waypoints: Connect publication.

 - Visit our Sea Level Rise page to learn more about Island Institute resources to help your community plan for sea level rise.

 The Maine Service Fellows is a proposed state program of Volunteer Maine that, if passed, will provide full-time, paid service opportunities to recent college graduates to address local unmet needs in rural Maine.
 This program will not only provide human resources to help communities respond to and recover from the pandemic but is a pathway for young adults to gain experience that will help develop their careers and put down roots in Maine.